Logius-standaarden/NL-GOV-profile-for-CloudEvents/sections/Appendix-1.md

 # Use of JSON, HTTP and Webhook

-This appendix describes how the CloudEvent-NL profile can be applied when using the JSON format, the HTTP protocol and the Webhook pattern.
+This appendix describes how the NLgov profile for CloudEvents can be applied when using the JSON format, the HTTP protocol and the Webhook pattern.

 The CloudEvent-NL message format can be used when using different formats and protocols.
 CloudEvents has a [layered architecture](https://github.com/cloudevents/spec/blob/v1.0.1/primer.md#architecture) for this.
 In order to be able to use the GOV-NL profile properly in practice, agreements must also be made when a certain format and/or protocol is used.

 In addition to the CloudEvent specification the [Serverless Working Group](https://github.com/cncf/wg-serverless) has described for [several commonly used formats](https://github.com/cloudevents/spec#cloudevents-documents) and protocols how they can be used in a standardized way in combination with the CloudEvents message format.

 Within the Dutch government, frequent use is made of the JSON format, the HTTP protocol and the Webhook pattern for data exchange.
 For example, a common way to send events to consumers is to use the webhook pattern where a message in JSON format is sent via the HTTP protocol.
-Further standardization than just event description via the NL GOV profile therefore benefits most from agreements around these 3 areas.
-In addition to standardization through the use of the NL GOV profile, we therefore work towards standardization on exchanging event information when using JSON, HTTP and Webhook.
+Further standardization than just event description via the NLgov profile for CloudEvents therefore benefits most from agreements around these 3 areas.
+In addition to standardization through the use of the NLgov profile for CloudEvents, we therefore work towards standardization on exchanging event information when using JSON, HTTP and Webhook.

-The NL GOV profile is intended to be used as a government-wide standard.
+The NLgov profile for CloudEvents is intended to be used as a government-wide standard.
 This does not yet apply to the additional specification for the use of JSON, HTTP and Webhook.
 The specifications for them have the character of 'guidelines' ("a statement by which to determine a course of action", [Wikipedia](https://en.wikipedia.org/wiki/Guideline)).

-Similar to what happened in the NL GOV profile for the CloudEvents specification, the guidelines make recommendations about the use of the specifications within the context of the Dutch government.
+Similar to what happened in the NLgov profile for CloudEvents specification, the guidelines make recommendations about the use of the specifications within the context of the Dutch government.
 These are intended to make use of the specifications more unambiguous and to work towards standardisation in the long term.

 For the time being, the following constraints apply: